FloridSleeves/LLMDebugger/README.md

       primaryClass={cs.SE}
 }
 ```
-## Acknowledgement
+## 🙌 Acknowledgement
-This implementation is adapted from [Reflexion](https://github.com/noahshinn/reflexion) and [staticfg](https://github.com/coetaur0/staticfg).
-We thank the authors for releasing their code.
+Our implementation adapts code from [Reflexion](https://github.com/noahshinn/reflexion) and [staticfg](https://github.com/coetaur0/staticfg).
+We thank authors of these projects for providing high quality open source code!